ZJU-FAST-Lab/Swarm-Formation/README.md

 # Maintenance
 We are still working on extending the proposed system and improving code reliability.

-For any technical issues, please contact Lun Quan (lunquan@zju.edu.cn) or Fei GAO (fgaoaa@zju.edu.cn).
+For any technical issues, please contact Lun Quan (lunquan@zju.edu.cn) or Fei Gao (fgaoaa@zju.edu.cn).

-For commercial inquiries, please contact Fei GAO (fgaoaa@zju.edu.cn).
+For commercial inquiries, please contact Fei Gao (fgaoaa@zju.edu.cn).